kismetwireless/kismet-docs/howto/pineapple-tetra.md

 The 15.05 branch of OpenWRT has issues building on modern systems; so you have 2 options:

-1. Install an older Ubuntu in a virtual machine or container (14.04 would likely work)
+1. Install an older Ubuntu in a virtual machine or container (14.04 is known to work).
 2. Modify some files.

 Assuming you'll be building on a modern system, first you will have to patch the prerequisite build system to detect modern git; without this, `make menuconfig` (or any other build commands) will fail.